srinadhu/CS231n/README.md

 # CS231n Assignment Solutions
 Assignments solutions for [CS231n: Convolutional Neural Networks for Visual Recognition](cs231n.stanford.edu) course.

-Thanks to people at stanford for making all the course resources availble online.
+Thanks to people at stanford for making all the course resources available online.
 There are lot of repos already with the solutions but very few are there with PyTorch 0.4 and I hope this will be helpful.
+If there are any mistakes please let me know, thanks.

 ### Assignment 1:
 - [Q1](https://github.com/srinadhu/CS231n/blob/master/assignment1/knn.ipynb): k-Nearest Neighbor classifier. (_Done_)